PeterQiu0516/Web-Crawler/README.md

 # Web-Crawler
 Basic web crawling and data processing based on Python(using selenium and openpyxl) and R(using rvest, xml2 and xlsx).

-Work done during the first day of internship at Asset Pro in Beijing.
+Work done during the first day of internship as a data analyst in Beijing.